ChiaraSapo/Biomedical-robotics-Assignments/README.md

 Analyze EMG data through MATLAB.

 # Presentation
-Presentation on soft robotics in rehabilitation.
+Presentation on soft robotics in rehabilitation, in particular we focused on an article about a soft robotic glove to helpstroke surkivors in daily life activities.